Typewriter poetry is amazing!

-The response is often a smile, high-five, even hugs and tears.
-Like this video.
+The response is often smiles, high-fives, even hugs and tears:

 At the West Seattle Farmers Market, two couples were nearby.
 Couple #1 leaned in & whispered: “Our friends don’t know we’re pregnant — can you write a poem to tell them?”
 The best part was watching the other couple read the poem and yell: “No way!!”

 “This was really incredible.
 And the poem was perfect – they wound up using it as their birth announcement on Facebook later in the day.” —James Frasca, poem requester

 At the Austin Maker Faire, a man came up for a poem and said: “My partner wants to have kids, I don’t.
 We’ve been together eight years, but now we’re splitting up.
 Nothing’s wrong, we just . . . can you put that in a poem?”

 When I finished, I snapped a photo of the poem and handed it over.
 The poetry line was long so I went right to the next person; like so many personal poems, I never got to see him read it, never saw him again.

 On a sunny morning at the West Seattle Farmers Market, a young girl walked by with her parents.
 Her mom stopped and told the girl to get a poem.
 The girl was suuuuuuuper shy, kind of hiding beside her mom and eating an ice cream cone so she wouldn’t have to talk.

 “How about a poem about you—about Lili?” her mom asked her.